GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

    cause your PlanetLab credential to be downloaded:
      $ omni.py -f plc listresources
    - If you use GCF, make sure to use the --more-strict option.

+ * --untrusted-usercred allows you to pass in a user credential that is not trusted by the framework defined in the omni_config for use into test_ListResources_untrustedCredential

+ * Future versions of this test will provide options --rspec-file-list and --reuse-slice-list which take lists of RSpec file and lists of existing slicenames for use in test_CreateSliverWorkflow_multiSlice

 Common Errors and What to Do About It
 =====================================